 Administration of Medicines

 The school can only administer medicines to your child, if the medication has been prescribed by the doctor.
 The school office must see the prescription label/box and receive a completed medication form in order to administer the medication as required.
+If the medication is ongoing a new form needs to be completed at the beginning of each academic year, or if anything changes with regards to dosage etc. All medications will be sent home during the summer holidays, for checking (expiry date etc.), please ensure they are returned on the first day back.
 Please ensure medication is handed into the school office and not sent in with your child.
-It is your responsibility to collect the medication at the end of the school day from the school office.
+It is your responsibility to collect the medication at the end of the school day (if required) from the school office.
 Please see below the medication form to be completed, if needed.

 If your child suffers from asthma, please speak to the school office and complete the medication form required.
 It is the parents/carers responsibility to ensure inhalers kept on site are in date and comply with the child's current prescription.
 It is school policy that an inhaler is kept in school at all times if it has been prescribed by a Doctor.
 Children can access their inhaler at all times.
 Assistance will be given as required.